In one of the groups I am a part of, I read the following post:

 First, I am going to address #2, Consequences!
 The scripture that sums it all up best in my opinion is Romans 6:23 NASB “For the wages of sin is death,…” but thank goodness for the but, “…but the free gift of God is eternal life in Christ Jesus our Lord.”

 Consequences can be other things besides the sinner’s literal death though.
 There can be a death to relationships, death to trust or joy or dreams or someone else or a beloved pet.
 (All of which I have experienced.)
-On the hand, Jesus is the Resurrection and the Life.
+Jesus is the Resurrection and the Life.
 He can and often does resurrect dead relationships, emotions and dreams.
 (He is doing that for me.)
 What the sinner must do first though, is repent and get free from repeating the cycle of death.
 And thank goodness there is hope for that!

 How do I know there is hope for that?
 Well, I am a recipient of that hope.
 Also, for those who need chapter and verse, the Bible has many promises.
 Check out the following scriptures: